aropie/monarch/README.md

   i.e. it assumes a pre-existing state of the DB, all dependencies must be declared at the header.
 [More on this header later.](#header)

+All migrations are looked for in the migrations dir, `migrations` by default.
+This can be changed with the `-d` flag.

 ## Header
 The header is where Monarch figures out how to handle the migration.
 A valid Monarch header